 Notice that the YML syntax changes when equals moves up a level 0, as we don't use the hyphenated list structure.
-Here, Filebeat will send this network data to the Redis key zeek only when the event.module field is also zeek; everything else will go to the filebeat key.

-Writing Output Data to a File
+Writing to a File

 One straightforward way to output processed data is to write it to a file on disk that Filebeat has write access to.
-Unless we specify otherwise, Filebeat will name this file using the mandatory path value, followed by the program name and a timestamp, potentially with trailing numbers that increment, such as /var/log/filebeat-20400501-1.ndjson.
+Unless we specify otherwise, Filebeat will name this file using the mandatory path value, followed by the program name and a timestamp, potentially with trailing numbers that increment, such as /var/log/filebeat-20990501-1.ndjson.
 By default, files rotate every 10MB and roll over every seven files, or every time the Filebeat process starts.
 The default file permission mode is 0600, meaning that only the owner of the Filebeat process can read or write to the file.